 “I know the package says magic, but man, they are amazing.
 Every time I use them I swear I stand there with my mouth wide open in wonder it truly worked!
 Thank you Mr. Clean!”
 Whatever makes you happy, right?

 Yesterday evening before the start of a yoga class, I was chatting with a friend who mentioned he just returned from a lovely cruise to the Bahamas.
-I did not catch all of the details (music was playing and I may have a bit of a hearing problem), but the gist of the story was this: There was a man on the beach selling shells, and for whatever reason, he was offered a trade of two pears instead of money for a shell.
-My friend said that man ate both of those pears right away because “he was hungry!”
-Emphasis on hungry.
-Thoughts of that hungry man on the beach stayed with me throughout the class.
+I did not catch all of the details, but he told a story that went like this: There was a man on the beach selling shells, and my friend observed someone offer this man a trade of two pears instead of money for a shell.
+My friend said that man ate both of those pears right away because, “He was hungry!”

 My dad has always said the one thing he does not understand about God is how He can give some people so much, yet others so little.
 There certainly is an argument to be made that people make their own luck and hard work can get someone anywhere, but when I look at the circumstances some individuals are born into, that seems like a pretty tall order.
 Take a moment and give thanks for something good, no matter how minor, in your life.
 Be grateful.
 Be good.
 Enjoy.

 Stuffed Sweet Potatoes

-- 2 large sweet potatoes, washed and scrubbed
+2 large sweet potatoes, washed and scrubbed

-- 1/2 cup dried cranberries
+1/2 cup dried cranberries

-- 1 tablespoons butter
+1 tablespoon butter

-- 1 large pear, finely chopped
+1 large pear, finely chopped

-- 1/4 cup walnuts, coarsely chopped
+1/4 cup walnuts, coarsely chopped

-- 1/4 cup crumbled bacon, fully cooked
+1/4 cup crumbled bacon, fully cooked

 1/2 teaspoon ground ginger

-- 1 tablespoon brown sugar
+1 tablespoon brown sugar

-- 2 tablespoons crumbled feta cheese
+2 tablespoons crumbled feta cheese

 - Drain the plump cranberries and add them to the skillet along with the walnuts, bacon, ginger, and brown sugar.